Travel guide

 • Intensive use (remote work, streaming, video calls): 2-4 GB/day

 For a 14-day trip to Japan, our recommendation is to contract 20-25 GB for 14 days.
-This is enough for most travelers with normal use: Google Maps running constantly, Instagram, WhatsApp, and some occasional searches.
+This is enough for most travelers with normal use: Google Maps constantly running, Instagram, WhatsApp, and occasional searches.

 If you're going to work remotely or plan to make frequent video calls, upgrade to the next plan.
 PuraSim plans allow you to top up data if you run out, so it's not a problem if you fall short: you won't suddenly lose coverage.

 PuraSim offers specific plans for Japan with different data and duration options.
-See the complete collection at our plans for Japan.
+Check out the full collection on our plans for Japan or view the Japan eSIM product page if you prefer to see the plans directly.

 How to activate your eSIM for Japan step-by-step

-1. Purchase your plan at purasim.com for Japan.
+1. Purchase your plan on purasim.com for Japan.
 You will receive an email with the QR code.

 2. Install the eSIM: go to Settings → Mobile Data → Add Data Plan (on iPhone) or Settings → Connections → SIM Manager (on Android).